carnage111/tablesprint/README.md

 ### Register a User

-1. Open postman or use thunderclient and create a request on this endpoint `http://localhost:5000/api/v1/user/register` to register an user.
+1. Open postman or use thunderclient(VS Code Extension) and create a request on this endpoint `http://localhost:5000/api/v1/user/register` to register an user.

+Alternative: Manually Insert the User into MySQL
+You can generate a hashed password using Node.js, Python, or an online tool.
+Here's an example using Node.js and the bcryptjs library:
+    ```sh
+    const bcrypt = require('bcryptjs');
+    const password = "12345678";
+    const hashedPassword = bcrypt.hashSync(password, 10);
+    console.log(hashedPassword);
+This will output a hashed version of 12345678 that you can use in your SQL query.
+Replace the hashed_password_here with the hashed password you generated and run the following query in your MySQL database:
+    ```sh
+    INSERT INTO users (name, email, password)
+    VALUES ('bobb', 'bobb@gmail.com', 'hashed_password_here');

 ### Example User

 ```json